bayan-404/world-countries/README.md

  - see all countries on the homepage
  - Search for a country
  - Filter countries by region
+ - search for a country in a specific region
  - see more detailed information for a spcific country
  - show the border countries on the detail page of each country